 - You have membership in a professional association(s)

 - You have received recognition for your achievements in your field by peers, government entities, and professional or business organizations.
 This could include venture capital funding, government grants, press about you, awards, and the list goes on.

 - You have other comparable evidence that demonstrates your exceptional ability.
 We can get creative here.
 Maybe there are patents in your name?
 Maybe you have spoken at numerous conferences or judged events in your field?
 We can talk through options for your particular situation.

-Once you have met this part of the EB-2 NIW criteria through your Advanced Degree or Exceptional Ability, you will need to also meet the National Interest Waiver criteria.
+Once you have met this part of the EB-2 NIW criteria through your Advanced Degree or Exceptional Ability, you must satisfy the National Interest Waiver.

 You must meet all three of the following criteria to qualify for the EB-2 NIW:

-This criteria is forward-looking and considers the future impact of your work if your green card is granted and you are able to continue working in the U.S. You’ll want to pitch to USCIS in a similar way that you pitch to investors.
+This criteria is forward-looking and considers the future impact of your work if your green card is granted.
+In a way, this criterion requires you to pitch to USCIS in a similar way that you pitch to investors.
 Think about how the U.S. will benefit from your startup if USCIS allows you to become a permanent resident and continue to scale your startup in the years to come.

 2. You are well-positioned to advance—or succeed with—your future plans